otobrglez/zemanta/README.md

 	suggests['categories']
 	suggests['rich_objects']

-For more information and structure look at this resource: http://developer.zemanta.com/docs/suggest/
+For more information and structure look at this #suggest resource.

+http://developer.zemanta.com/docs/suggest/

 ### Suggests with #suggest_markup